College Advising

 College Acceptance Rate

-in College Scholarships for the class of 2022
+in College Scholarships for the Class of 2024

 Admitted to Top 50 Ranked Universities